RedHatInsights/curiosity-frontend/src/components/README.md

 **Kind**: inner method of [<code>NotificationsContext</code>](#Notifications.module_NotificationsContext)
 **Returns**: <code>Object</code> - Add, clear all, or remove a notification.

     - `addNotification` - Add a toast notification.
 A `swatchId` property is exposed to allow for easy removal.
+If the `swatchId` is used across multiple notifications, the previous one will be automatically removed.
     - `clearNotifications` - Clear all notifications
     - `getNotification` - Get a notification object by ID or `swatchId` if it exists.
 Returns `undefined` or the notification object.